 These shareholders have a preference over equity stockholders.
 Preference shareholders generally receive fixed dividend and their dividend get paid before equity stockholders.
 In case of bankruptcy, preferred stockholders are entitled to be paid from company assets before equity stockholders.
 Preference stockholders did not have any voting rights.

 Stockholders Equity Formula

 There are two methods for the calculation of stockholder’s equity.

 - Stockholders Equity = Total Assets – Total Liabilities

 - Stockholders Equity = Paid-Up Share Capital + Retained Earning + Accumulated other Comprehensive Income – Treasury Stock

 Let’s take an example.

-Below is the balance sheet of Max Inc as on 31.12.2018.
-In below example, we will try to calculate stockholders equity by both the above two formula.
+Below is the balance sheet of Max Inc as of 31.12.2018.
+In the below example, we will try to calculate stockholder’s equity by both the above two formulas.

-In the below examples company has the bank balance of $ 300, Inventory of $ 2500 and Debtors of $ 700, these come under current assets of the company therefore total current assets of the company is $ 3500.
-Under Non-Current Assets company has a land worth $ 500, Building worth $ 2500 and Plant & Machinery of $ 1200 therefore total non-current Assets of the company is $ 9200.
+In the below examples company has a bank balance of $ 300, an Inventory of $ 2500, and Debtors of $ 700, these come under current assets of the company therefore total current assets of the company is $ 3500.
+Under Non-Current Assets company has a land worth $ 500, Building worth $ 2500 and Plant & Machinery of $ 1200 therefore total non-current Assets of the company are $ 9200.